 - Is it evergreen or deciduous?
 (Deciduous trees drop lots of leaves, clogging gutters, making footpaths slippery, and creating a mess.)

 - Will its roots, branches, sap, flowers or fruits damage water mains, telstra cables, buildings, fences, footpaths, roads, foundations or vehicle paintwork?

-For further information visit the Ergon Energy Plant Smart website or call Ergon on 13 10 46.
+For further information call Ergon Energy on 13 10 46.